 Seasonal timing, particularly the amount of rainfall received prior to a survey, can have a significant influence on the species abundance and diversity recorded during a field survey.
 Rainfall data for the locality were compiled and compared to long-term monthly data (Figure 3.1).
-Data from the Bureau of Meteorology weather recording station at Onslow Airport (#5017)1 show that rainfall in the six months prior to the current monitoring survey (November 2020 to April 2021) totalled 251.6 mm, which is 193.6 mm more than the total of the long-term monthly medians2 for the locality during those months (50.2 mm).
-Much of this rain was due to a combination of both tropical lows and systems resulting from ex-tropical cyclones Seroja and Odette throughout March and April, with 133 mm (53% of the rainfall of the six months preceding the survey) recorded in March/April 2020.
-The last substantial rainfall event prior to the current phase of monitoring was recorded on the morning of May 5 (immediately preceding the survey), when 28.6 mm was received.
+Data from the Bureau of Meteorology weather recording station at Onslow Airport (#5017)1 show that rainfall in the six months prior to the current monitoring survey (December 2021 to May 2022) totalled 275.2 mm, which is 195.1 mm more than the total of the long-term monthly medians2 for the locality during those months (80.1 mm).
+The last substantial rainfall events prior to the 2022 rehabilitation monitoring survey were recorded on the day prior to the survey (54 mm) and on the morning of the first day of the survey, when 87.6 mm was received.

 Since the commencement of monitoring in 2010, the amount of rainfall received prior to each phase has varied (Table 3.2).
 While the baseline survey in 2010 was completed during dry conditions, the first two post-rehabilitation surveys in 2013 and 2014 were undertaken following adequate rainfall.
 The 2015 survey was completed following three months of below average rainfall, which is typical for spring in the Pilbara region.
-The survey in 2017 was undertaken following the second wettest period experienced over the course of the program, and approximately three to six weeks after significant rainfall events.
+The survey in 2017 was undertaken following the third wettest period experienced over the course of the program, and approximately three to six weeks after significant rainfall events.
 The survey in 2019 was undertaken four to five weeks following the first significant rainfall event received in the Onslow locality for the 2018/2019 "wet season", with additional rainfall received leading up to the survey.
+The 2021 survey was undertaken following the second wettest period experienced over the course of monitoring.

-The current survey in 2021 commenced approximately 12 weeks following the first significant rainfall event received in the Onslow locality in 2021, with additional significant rainfall received at both eight weeks and 3-4 weeks prior to the survey.
-The survey was therefore undertaken during a period that would be considered adequate for general collection of flora and ideal for the determination of \Cenchrus spp. in the field.
+The current survey in 2022 commenced approximately 6-7 weeks following the first significant rainfall event received in the Onslow locality in 2022, with additional significant rainfall received at both five days and the day before the survey.
+The survey was therefore undertaken during a period that would be considered optimal for general collection of flora and ideal for the determination of Cenchrus spp. in the field.